AbhijitBiradar/HTTP-Status-Codes/README.md

   The 305 Use Proxy status code is a deprecated status code that is no longer used due to security consideration.
 It was used to indicate to a client that the resource they were accessing must be accessed via a proxy.
 For more information on the 305 Use Proxy status code, see RFC7231, Section 6.4.5

+305 Use proxy, The request needs to use a server proxy to complete successfully.
+This message tells the user to send the request again.
+The second request will go to the server proxy, which can provide the data.

 ### HTTP Status Code 306: Unused